Roadworks in the Chichester, Bognor Regis and Midhurst areas: These roads are set to be closed this week

 Stopham Road, Pulborough: Concrete Repairs.
 Road Closure.
 Network Rail -Promoters National – June 28 to July 1

-Tismans Common, Rudgwick: Carriageway Patching.
+Canhouse Lane, Rogate: Renew stopcock and meter.
 Road Closure.
-West Sussex Highways – June 22 to June 22

-Tismans Common, Rudgwick: Carriageway Pothole Repairs.
+South East Water – July 5 to July 7

+Rusper Road, Rusper: Replace decayed pole.
 Road Closure.
-West Sussex Highways – June 22 to June 22
+BT – July 5 to July 5

-Claigmar Road, Rustington: Carriageway Patching.
+Artex Avenue, Rustington: Carriageway Patching.
 Road Closure.
-West Sussex Highways – June 24 to June 24
+West Sussex Highways – June 29 to June 29

-Brighton Road, Shoreham-By-Sea: Carriageway Resurfacing.
+Coolham Road, Shipley: Road stud removal prior to Surface Dressing.
 Overnight Road Closure.
-West Sussex Highways – June 21 to June 22

-Norfolk Bridge Roundabout, Shoreham-By-Sea: Carriageway Resurfacing.
-Overnight Road Closure.
-West Sussex Highways – June 21 to June 22
+West Sussex Highways – June 28 to July 1

-Brighton Road, Shoreham-By-Sea: Carriageway Resurfacing.
-Overnight Road Closure.
-West Sussex Highways – June 23 to June 26
+New Road, Shoreham-By-Sea: Leak on comm pipe.
+Road Closure.
+Southern Water – June 22 to July 8

 Wilmot Road, Shoreham-By-Sea: Installation of a new electricity supply.
 Road Closure.
 UK Power Networks South Eastern – June 28 to July 2

-Chichester Road (Green Lane to B2145 junction), Sidlesham: Road stud removal prior to Surface Dressing.
-Overnight Road Closure.
-West Sussex Highways – June 21 to June 22

-Park Lane, Slindon: Carriageway Pothole Repairs.
+Easton Lane, Sidlesham: Carriageway Pothole Repairs.
 Road Closure.
-West Sussex Highways – June 23 to June 23
+West Sussex Highways – June 30 to June 30

-Goring Road, Steyning: Carriageway Patching.
+Ham Road, Sidlesham: Repair edge erosion.
 Road Closure.
-West Sussex Highways – June 21 to June 21
+West Sussex Highways – June 30 to June 30

+King Edward Road, Southwater: Installation of a new electricity supply.
+Road Closure.
+UK Power Networks South Eastern – July 5 to July 9

 Robin Hood Lane, Warnham: Installation of new pumped sewer and associated air valve.
 Road Closure.
 Southern Water – February 22 to July 9

-Bines Green, West Grinstead: Road stud removal prior to Surface Dressing.
-Overnight Road Closure.
-West Sussex Highways – June 22 to June 24
+Broadbridge Heath Road, Warnham: Verge Deterioration/Overun.
+Road Closure.
+West Sussex Highways – June 29 to June 29

+Southlands Lane, West Chiltington: Repair leak on stoptap.
+Road Closure.
+Southern Water – June 29 to June 29

 Hammingden Lane, West Hoathly: Install High Voltage cable in carriageway.
 Road Closure.
 UK Power Networks South Eastern – June 21 to July 11

-Woodmancote Lane, Westbourne: Carriageway Surface Dressing.
+Dukes Head Roundabout, Worth: Carriageway Pothole Repairs.
 Road Closure.
-West Sussex Highways – June 13 to July 14
+West Sussex Highways – June 28 to June 28

-Foxbury Lane, Westbourne: Carriageway Pothole Repairs.
+Gordon Road, Worthing: Carriageway Pothole Repairs.
 Road Closure.
-West Sussex Highways – June 21 to June 21

-Hat Hill Road, Westhampnett: Carriageway Pothole Repairs.
-Road Closure.
-West Sussex Highways – June 24 to June 24
+West Sussex Highways – June 28 to June 28

-New Broadway, Worthing: Carriageway Resurfacing.
+Cissbury Avenue, Worthing: Carriageway Resurfacing.
 Overnight Road Closure.
-West Sussex Highways – June 22 to June 26

-Tarring Road, Worthing: Carriageway Resurfacing.
-Overnight Road Closure.
-West Sussex Highways – June 22 to June 26
+West Sussex Highways – July 1 to July 3

-Church Road, Yapton: Renew joint box and manhole frame and cover.
+Church Road, Yapton: Renew joint box frame and cover.
 Road Closure.
 BT – June 28 to June 30